Dispute Resolution

 “Collaborative Advocacy is an approach to advocating for children with disabilities that utilizes collaborative problem-solving skills and relationship-strengthening strategies to resolve disagreements.
 This approach can be used by anyone serving as a third-party advocate to focus on improving educational and developmental outcomes for students with disabilities.”

-Download the PDF on Collaberative Advocacy’s Principles here.
+Download the PDF on Collaborative Advocacy’s Principles here.

 The second handout is a guide for parents in selecting an Educational Advocate: